+Fiber is key to a healthy digestive system.
 Fiber is the indigestible carbohydrate content of food, and plays important roles in cultivating vibrant health, especially in our digestive system.

 Nutritional experts are continually advising us to include more fiber in the diet.
 We’ve been told we don’t get enough (1), and eating more fiber is supposed to have benefits across the board, from preventing cancer and heart disease to lowering cholesterol levels.

 Dietary fiber is an important part of a well-rounded eating plan.
 However, the reasons for including plenty of high-fiber foods are more complex than you might think.

 Two kinds of fiber are found in the foods we eat; water-soluble fiber obviously dissolves in water, and insoluble fiber does not.
 Soluble fiber is digested by bacteria in the gut, and this process has a number of beneficial effects on the system.
 (3)

 The soluble fiber found in foods like nuts, seeds, oat bran, lentils, beans and certain fruits and vegetables attracts water and turns to a gel, slowing digestion.
 The insoluble fiber found in foods like whole grains and vegetables bulks up the stool, and may help foods pass through the digestive system more quickly.
 (4)

 Fiber helps your gut bacteria flourish.
 Each of us has around a hundred trillion gut flora living in our digestive tract, ten times as many as the number of cells in our bodies.
 Gut flora enjoy a safe environment, and in turn, perform services for the body it can’t do on its own.